bsdimp/freebsd-git-docs/faq.md

 % git checkout -B wilma 869cbd3
 % git branch -D fred
 ```
 and you are ready to try again.
-The checkout -B with the hash combines
+The 'checkout -B' with the hash combines
 checking out and creating a branch for it.
 The -B instead of -b forces
 the movement of a pre-existing branch.
 Either way works, which is what's
 great (and awful) about Git.
 One reason I tend to use `git checkout -B xxxx hash`